 Cut into sixteen wedges.
 Roll up, beginning at rounded edge.
 Place rolls, with point underneath, onto greased baking sheet, curving slightly.
 Brush with butter.

-This dough can be left to rise very slowly in a cool spot, or overnight in the refrigerator.
+Preparation Notes: This dough can be left to rise very slowly in a cool spot, or overnight in the refrigerator.
 Let the dough return to room temperature before final shaping and baking.

 Sesame or poppy seeds can be scattered over the rolls after they have been brushed with egg wash.